 Last but not least make sure your landing page is optimised for mobile!
 If you’re using social media or PPC to bring your visitors to your page they are more than likely already using a mobile or tablet device.

 Since your landing page is part of a marketing campaign that has one clear aim, your messaging and imagery should reflect this.
 As landing pages are digital, the use of digital marketing allows for ease of tracking ROI as you can analyse where users have come from and what platforms are performing best for you.

-PPC and social media ads also allow you to A/B test and refine your campaign in real time, allowing you to test different imagery, copy and calls to action on your ads.
+PPC and social media ads also allow you to A/B test and refine your campaign in real-time, allowing you to test different imagery, copy and calls to action on your ads.
 There are some powerful targeting tools when using social media.
-LinkedIn ads for example offer a huge range targeting capabilities from industry, company name and even job title.
-Targeting to this degree may decrease the amount of users to your site but it will increase their relevance and consequently their value.
-Within the B2B sphere this allows you to create social media calls to action that address the pain points of your target audience.
+LinkedIn ads, for example, offer a huge range targeting capabilities from industry, company name and even job title.
+Targeting to this degree may decrease the number of users to your site but it will increase their relevance and consequently their value.
+Within the B2B sphere, this allows you to create social media calls to action that address the pain points of your target audience.

 Reporting on the effectiveness of a landing page should really come down to these simple KPIs:

 - Number of sessions on-site